ansible-community/antsibull/docs/build-ansible.rst

     # Create a directory to output tarballs
     mkdir built

     # Generate the list of compatible versions.
+For the alpha versions, allow prereleases of collections:
-    antsibull-build new-ansible 3.0.0a1 --data-dir ansible-build-data/3
+    antsibull-build new-ansible 3.0.0a1 --data-dir ansible-build-data/3 --allow-prereleases

+    # Generate the list of compatible versions.
+For the first beta, no collection prereleases are allowed:
+    antsibull-build new-ansible 3.0.0b1 --data-dir ansible-build-data/3

     # Prepare the ansible release
     # (This generates the dependency file and updates changelog.yaml)